CIMR-Algos/SeaSurfaceTemperature_ATBD/book/_build/html/_sources/algorithm_input_output_data_definition.md

 # Algorithm Input and Output Data Definition (IODD)
-%This section should include the following:
+[//]: # "This section should include the following:"
-%- Define and describe the content and format of input data required for the Level-2 ATBD.
+[//]: # "- Define and describe the content and format of input data required for the Level-2 ATBD."
-%- Define and describe the content and format of output data required for the Level2 ATBD (NetCDF CF-complaint containers are assumed).
+[//]: # "- Define and describe the content and format of output data required for the Level2 ATBD (NetCDF CF-complaint containers are assumed)."
-%- Define and describe the content and format of auxiliary data required for the Level-2 ATBD.
+[//]: # "- Define and describe the content and format of auxiliary data required for the Level-2 ATBD."
-%- Define and describe the content and format of ancillary data required for the Level-2 ATBD.
+[//]: # "- Define and describe the content and format of ancillary data required for the Level-2 ATBD."
-%- Define any other aspect considered relevant to the ATBD IODD.
+[//]: # "- Define any other aspect considered relevant to the ATBD IODD."
 The processing of L2 SST requires both TB observations and ancillary data.
 Additional information such as e.g. a land mask, a sea ice product and information about RFI is needed to remove contaminated PMW observations.
 The input for the SST retrieval algorithm consists of TB's at 1.4, 6.9, 10.6, 18.7 and 36.5 GHz (vertical and horizontal polarization) and additional satellite information as well as surface WS.
 The output is subskin SST and optionally surface WS, as described in this document.